tomahawkins/risk/README.md

 ```

 It is the responsibility of the receiving thread to correctly manage the receiving buffer and the head pointer.

+# Virtual Memory

+Or not...
+Is it possible just to give the threads restricted DMA?

 # Links